oftherivier/fictional/readme.md

   value will represent the probability of a returned value containing a single unicode character.
 - **`minSyllables=1` and `maxSyllables=4`:** the minimum and maximum possible
-  number of syllables that returned words will contain
+  number of syllables that returned words will contain.

 ```js
 paragraph('id-2', {